Improving biodiversity and ecosystem health in climate-stressed agricultural landscapes in Africa and Latin America.

 17.07.25

-The B-REAL (Biodiversity for Resilient Ecosystem in Agricultural Landscapes) project addresses the urgent issue of biodiversity loss driven by industrial agriculture.
-With only 12 crops and five animal species supplying 75% of the world’s food, biodiversity within agricultural systems has sharply declined.
-The project, funded by Global Affairs Canada (GAC) emphasizes the need for integrating biodiversity conservation into agricultural land, especially in climate-stressed regions of Kenya, and climate prone areas of Peru, and Colombia.
+A key component of the MFL Program is the B-REAL (Biodiversity for Resilient Ecosystems in Agricultural Landscapes) project, which addresses the urgent issue of biodiversity loss exacerbated by industrial agriculture.
+Currently, only 12 crops and five animal species provide 75% of the global food supply, reflecting a sharp decline in agricultural biodiversity.
+B-REAL prioritizes integrating biodiversity conservation directly into agricultural practices, particularly in climate-stressed regions of Kenya and climate-vulnerable areas of Peru and Colombia.

-By March 2026, B-REAL intends to mainstream site-specific combinations of agroecological practices, leveraging the work from CGIAR’s Nature Positive Solutions and Agroecology Initiatives (2022-2024).
-B-REAL is spearheaded by the Alliance of Bioversity International and CIAT, supported by a global network of 10,000 CGIAR scientists and core partners such as CIFOR-ICRAF and the Coady Institute.
-Specialized support is also provided by IWMI, IFPRI, ICRISAT, CIP, and ICARDA, alongside local partners in Kenya, Colombia, and Peru.
+By March 2026, B-REAL aims to mainstream site-specific agroecological practices, leveraging prior achievements from CGIAR’s Nature Positive Solutions and Agroecology Initiatives (2022–2024).
+This project is a collaborative effort involving multiple CGIAR centers and global partners, including CIFOR-ICRAF, the Coady Institute, and local stakeholders in Kenya, Colombia, and Peru.

 Table1: Past achievements in Counties of Kenya, Colombia and Peru; partner organizations